-CPTPP constitutes the strongest outcome on trade and environment in any of New Zealand’s trade agreements to date.
+CPTPP constitutes one of the strongest outcomes on trade and environment in any of New Zealand’s trade agreements to date.

 The commitments in the environment chapter will help protect the environment by requiring parties to follow through with commitments made in international environmental agreements and by making these subject to dispute settlement.

 The agreement also introduces new disciplines on fisheries subsidies that contribute to over-fishing, and obligations requiring the parties to take action to address the illegal trade of wild flora and fauna.
 More information on the specific obligations can be found on our on our webpage on labour and environment in CPTPP.

 Can New Zealand continue to protect its environment?

 Yes.
 CPTPP includes a number of exceptions and reservations which ensure that the government retains the right to regulate in the public interest, including in relation to the environment.